alexpghayes/distributions3/README.md

 ## Contributing

-`distributions3` is not under active development, but is fairly stable and used by several academics for teaching intro stat courses.
+If you are interested in contributing to `distributions3`, please reach out on Github!
 We are happy to review PRs contributing bug fixes.
-If you are interested in more actively maintaining and developing `distributions3`, please reach out on Github!

 Please note that `distributions3` is released with a [Contributor Code of